 Make it bright

-Think about ways you can bring friends and family together online for a card-making party: share your thoughts as you're creating them, have some hot chocolate or treats, play some music or sing songs.
+Think about ways you can bring people together for a card-making party (online or in person).
+Share your thoughts as you're creating them, have some hot chocolate or treats, play some music or sing songs.
 Do a show and tell at the end to share your messages and artwork.
 Share stories of hope and solutions.

 Make it personal

-You can find some designs to print out here or create your own.
+You can find some past designs from For Our Kids teams to print out here or create your own.
 Then, tell your story.
 What are you wishing for?